0xcaff/asana-action/configurator/README.md

 # configurator

-Web interface to configure and link Asana and Google Accounts.
+Web interface to configure and link Asana accounts.